 - What gender is responding to your adverts?

 These are all important questions that can be answered under the ‘Breakdown’ drop-down.

 In this example, the Instagram placement converted a near 500% better than mobile news feed placement, at a fraction of the CPA.
 Knowing this, we’d shift more spend to Instagram and remove budget from the mobile news feed placement to maximize performance at our budget (if there’s volume available).

 It’s important to understand Facebook’s attribution models, where to change the view and what makes sense for your conversion goal.
 These are the ‘rules’ for how each conversion is counted, in regards to the timeframe after an interaction with your advert and the method of the interaction (click or view).

 This is important to take note of so you have a clear understanding of the value of your conversions and how they compare to the other networks you may be running.

 Within ‘Manage adverts’, the option to change the attribution model can be found under ‘Columns’ > ‘Customize Columns…’ > ‘Change Attribution Window’.

 4. Test Instagram

-Since September 2015, Instagram placements have been made public in 30+ countries within the Facebook Ads Dashboard.
+For many years, Instagram placements have been made public in 30+ countries within the Facebook Ads Dashboard.
 Getting started with this is as simple as connecting an Instagram account and choosing the Instagram placement.

 Break out some test budget and see how this placement compares.